Controlling the HIV Epidemic in Mozambique

-Mozambique has the eighth highest HIV prevalence in the world, with 12.6 percent of adults living with HIV, and one of the highest HIV mortality rates.
+Mozambique has 12.6 percent of adults living with HIV, and one of the highest HIV mortality rates in the world.
 The country has made strides in testing people for HIV and providing treatment.
-But a high proportion of HIV-positive individuals discontinues treatment due to systemic challenges: long distances to access health facilities, long wait times in facilities, stigma and ineffective delivery of information about the importance of staying on treatment.
+But a high proportion of HIV-positive individuals are not receiving treatment due to systemic challenges: long distances to access health facilities, long wait times in facilities, stigma, and ineffective delivery of information about the importance of knowing their HIV status and being on treatment.

 Efficiencies for Clinical HIV/AIDS Outcomes (ECHO), a $209 million, five-year USAID project, works in four provinces to support Government of Mozambique efforts to ensure 95 percent of HIV-positive individuals receive treatment and 95 percent of those on treatment are virally suppressed.
 ECHO will achieve this goal by providing technical assistance; deploying hundreds of health workers, community workers and data analysts to sites with poor performance; training government health workers; giving grants to community outreach organizations; and supporting government activities to strengthen crucial laboratory, transport and information systems.

 In its first year, ECHO achieved significant results, including:

 - Increasing the number of people living with HIV receiving life-saving antiretroviral treatment from 207,753 to 246,256